hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

  * A good quality PolII would exhibit a RiP of 30% or higher.
  * There are also known examples of good datasets with FRiP < 1% (i.e. RNAPIII).

 In our dataset, RiP percentages are higher for the Nanog replicates as compared to Pou5f1, with Pou5f1-rep2 being very low.
+This is perhaps an indication that the poor SSD scores for Nanog may not be predictive of poor quality.

 **RiBL: Reads overlapping in Blacklisted Regions**